All Episodes

 So let me get to that.

-What I want to emphasize, though, is that I have been a strong proponent of pay as you go.
+What I want to emphasize, though, is that I have been a strong proponent of pay-as-you-go.

-And some of the cuts, just to give you an example.
+And some of the cuts, just to give you an example, we spend $15 billion a year on subsidies to insurance companies.

-Uh it's not improving our health care system.
+It's not improving our health care system.

 It's just a giveaway.

-Schiefer, uh, mildly frustrated, says, Senator McCain, the question was, what are you going to cut?
+Okay, Schieffer, mildly frustrated, says, Senator McCain, the question was, what are you going to cut?

 Energy independent.